Multi-Objective Quantum Power System Redispatch: Experimental Setup

 \section{Experimental Setup}

-Our problem formulation is only viable if data is available to instantiate the problem and hence, the {\QUBO} matrices.
-In order to facilitate usage of our model and reproducability of our results, we provide a walk through on the basis of freely available data. \Figure[t!](){./fig/power_network}{Power Network of the Extra High Voltage Grid in the simbench dataset. }
+Our problem formulation is only viable if data is available to instantiate it.
+In order to facilitate usage of our model and reproducibility of our results, we provide a walk through for instantiating the redispatch problems used in \cref{sec:experiments} on the basis of freely available data.

-\subsection{Simbench Data}
+\subsection{SimBench Data}

-We use the simbench \cite{simbench2024} dataset \texttt{1-EHV-mixed--0-sw}.
-In this network, there are 338 controllable resources.
-These controllable resources are of one of the different types listed in \cref{tbl:cost} and have a minimum and maximum production output in Megawatts.
-The network also has 225 static resources which produces a non-controllable amount of power in Megawatts per timestep.
-Finally 390 loads and 7 external grid nodes which can either consume power from or inject power into the network.
-Each of these elements are connected to one of the 3085 substations in the power network.
-These buses are interconnected by 849 transmission lines, each of which has a maximum rated current they can transmit.
-A visualization of this network's of substations and transmission lines can be found in \cref{fig:power-network}.
+We utilize the SimBench dataset~\cite{SimBench2024}---specifically the \texttt{1-EHV-mixed--0-sw} network---which comprises of 338 controllable resources.
+These resources each have a minimum and maximum power output (MW).
+The network also includes 225 static generation resources with fixed power outputs (MW), 390 loads, and 7 external grid connections that can either inject into or draw power from the power system.
+These elements are connected to 3085 buses, interconnected by 849 transmission lines, each with a maximum current rating.
+A visualization of the network's buses and transmission lines is shown in \cref{fig:power-network}.

-\subsection{Extracting data needed from simbench}
+\subsection{Extracting data needed from SimBench}